noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 #### Assumptions
 It is assumed that the specific heat capacity of the reaction mixture is the same as water.
-This is because 2M $HCl$ is mostly wa
+This is because 2M $HCl$ is mostly water.
+Another assumption is that the calorimeter used is perfect and does not lose any heat over the course of the reaction.
+This allows the specific hea

 Variables
 - Independent